Skip to Main Content

 How to find the best 1-year CD for you

-A one-year CD could be a good option if you have money that you can sock away for at least a year but that you can’t afford to lose.
-Make sure this CD is with a federally insured institution and that it’s within the stated limits and guidelines.
-Banks can be insured through the Federal Deposit Insurance Corp., while credit unions can be insured through the National Credit Union Administration (NCUA).
+Also, make sure the CD you choose is with a federally insured institution and that your deposits are within the stated insurance limits and guidelines.
+Banks can be insured through the Federal Deposit Insurance Corp.
+(FDIC), while credit unions can be insured through the National Credit Union Administration (NCUA).

 Pros and cons of 1-year CDs